gift-surg/Xono2L/README.md

 # Xono2L

+Xono2L is a [LabVIEW][labview]-compatible , extensible C++ API that supports the capture of live ultrasound streams.
-Xono2L is a [LabVIEW][labview]-compatible wrapper around the Ulterius library, which is part of the Sonix SDK, a proprietary software development kit provided for use with [Sonix ultrasound systems][sonix].
+Xono2L links with the Ulterius library, which is part of the Sonix SDK, a proprietary software development kit provided for use with [Sonix ultrasound systems][sonix].
 Please see this YouTube video for a screencast showing a [demo VI][demo-vi] with Xono2L in action:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=z0DbbX2aZpU"